 A description of key training events includes:

-The ninety-minute laboratory, which occurs weekly, is required for all scholarship and enrolled cadets with each MS level executing different roles.
+The two hour laboratory, which occurs weekly, is required for all scholarship and enrolled cadets with each MS level executing different roles.
 MS IV cadets occupy positions of responsibility in the Cadet Battalion and plan, coordinate, and conduct cadet training and activities under faculty guidance.
-MS III cadets focus on developing basic military tactical skills in preparation for the Leadership Development and Assessment Course (LDAC), which is held every summer at Fort Lewis, WA.
+MS III cadets focus on developing basic military tactical skills in preparation for the Warrior Forge, which is held every summer at Fort Knox, KY.
 MS I and II cadets receive familiarization training aimed at basic skills such as land navigation, marksmanship, weapons familiarization, and other subjects.

 Field Training Exercises (FTX)